London Philharmonic Choir: Board of Directors and Trustees

 The board is made up of members of the choir, and they are in charge of the running of the choir and liaising with the London Philharmonic Orchestra and other organisations.
-The board is made up of the Chairman, Secretary, Treasurer, Choir Manager, Membership Co-ordinator and Marketing Manager.
+The board is made up of the Chair, Secretary, Treasurer, Choir Manager, Membership Co-ordinator and Marketing Manager.
 Additional voluntary roles, including Voice Representatives and Librarian, support the board in the day-to-day running of the choir.

 Revenue is derived from initial subscription, donations and above all from concert engagements.
 The Artistic Director and the Accompanist are paid positions.
 The Artistic Director also holds an ex officio position on the committee.